 An Employer Identification Number (EIN) is a number used to identify your business for tax purposes, similar to a social security number.
 Like a social security number, EINs are unique and are also necessary for certain permits and licenses your business may require.

-You can obtain an EIN from the Internal Revenue Service (IRS).
-You can obtain an EIN from the IRS via their website linked here.
+You can obtain an EIN from the Internal Revenue Service (IRS) here.

 One step often overlooked by many first-time business owners is opening an LLC bank account.
 Many first-time business owners believe that it’s easier to use their personal bank account as their business bank account and it’s easy to see why many believe this.